Shoot First, Ask Questions Later? Building Rational Agents that Explore and Act Like People: Related Work, Discussion, and Conclusion

 \subsection{Acknowledgments}

 We thank Brenden Lake, Tomer Ullman, Robert Hawkins, Judy Fan, Lionel Wong, Tan Zhi-Xuan, Belinda Li, Alexis Ross, Sam Cheyette, Guy Davidson, and Graham Todd for helpful discussions and feedback.

-The authors gratefully acknowledge support from the MIT Quest for Intelligence, the MIT-IBM Watson AI Lab, the Intel Corporation, AFOSR, DARPA, ONR, and the National Science Foundation (NSF) under grants CCF-2217064 and IIS-2238240.
-G.G. is supported by a NSF Graduate Research Fellowship under Grant No. 2141064.
-J.B.T. is supported by AFOSR, the MIT Quest for Intelligence, the MIT-IBM Watson AI Lab, ONR Science of AI, and Siegel Family Endowment.
-J.A. is supported by a Sloan Research Fellowship.
+The authors gratefully acknowledge support from the Siegel Family Quest for Intelligence, the MIT-IBM Watson AI Lab, the FinTechAI@CSAIL initiative, the Intel Corporation, AFOSR, DARPA, ONR, and the National Science Foundation (NSF) under grants CCF-2217064 and IIS-2238240.
+G.G.\ is additionally supported by a NSF Graduate Research Fellowship under Grant No. 2141064.
+J.B.T.\ is additionally supported by AFOSR, ONR Science of AI, and Siegel Family Endowment.
+J.A. is additionally supported by a Sloan Research Fellowship.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of sponsors.

 \fi